ShelpAm/blog/computer-network/_posts/2025-05-15-computer-networking-routing.md

 - Each router finds the shortest path spanning tree to every other router.

 It is the basis of Open Shortest Path First (**OSPF**) a very widely used routing protocol.

+> RIP is built on top of UDP:520.
+>
+> OSPF is built on top of IP:89.
+>
+> BGP is built on top of TCP:179.
+{: .prompt-tip }